blackberry/Cascades-Community-Samples/NfcTool/README.md

-# NFC Tag Reading and Writing Sample
+# A Compendium of NFC Samples

 The purpose of this application is to demonstrate how to use selected BlackBerry 10 NFC APIs.
 The Release History section gives details of